Verizon/knobs/usage.md

 ```

-Typically speaking this configuration will be overridden at deployment time and the right zookeeper cluster location will be provided.
+Typically you will want to override this at deployment time.

+* Bind `connection-string` to the actual location of your Zookeeper cluster.
+* Bind `path-to-config` to the ZNode path, inside of your Zookeeper, that points to your Knobs configuration file.
+Note that if this file `import`s other files, it must reference them using a path relative to its own path.

 ### Functional Connection Management

-For the functional implementation, you essentially have to build your application within the context of the `Task[A]` that contains the connection to Zookeeper (thus allowing real-time updates to the configuration).
-If you're dealing with an impure application such as *Play!*, its horrific use of mutable state will basically make this impossible and you'll need to use the imperative alternative.
+For the functional implementation, you essentially have to build your application within the context of the `scalaz.concurrent.Task` that contains the connection to Zookeeper (thus allowing you to subscribe to updates to your configuration from Zookeeper in real time).
+If you're dealing with an impure application such as *Play!*, its horrific use of mutable state will make this more difficult and you'll probably want to use the imperative alternative (see the next section).
+Otherwise, the usage pattern is the traditional monadic style:

 ```
 import knobs.{Zookeeper,Required}